Custody and Parental Responsibility: Commentary on Cass. civ., Section I, Order no. 24972 of 2023

-The recent ruling by the Court of Cassation, No. 24972 of 2023, falls within a highly relevant context concerning the custody of minors and parental responsibility.
-In particular, the ruling analyzes the rights and duties of parents in a case involving a father who is a collaborator with justice and a mother with a criminal past.
-This article aims to explore the motivations and implications of the decision, highlighting the sensitivity of the issue and the legal principles governing it.
+The recent order of the Court of Cassation, no. 24972 of 2023, falls within a highly topical context concerning child custody and parental responsibility.
+In particular, the ruling analyzes the rights and duties of parents in a case involving a father who is a justice collaborator and a mother with a criminal past.
+This article aims to explore the reasoning and implications of the decision, highlighting the sensitivity of the issue and the legal principles governing it.

-The Court of Appeal in Rome had confirmed the custody of the minor D.D. to the Social Services, highlighting a situation of harm arising from the conflict between the parents, A.A. and A.H.
-The latter, despite showing signs of rehabilitation due to his cooperation with justice, had failed to convince the judges of his parental suitability.
-The Court indeed deemed that the mother, despite her vulnerabilities, still had a negative influence on the growth of the daughter.
+The Court of Appeal of Rome had confirmed the custody of the minor D.D. to the Social Services, highlighting a situation of prejudice arising from the conflict between the parents, A.A. and A.H.
+The latter, despite showing signs of rehabilitation due to his cooperation with justice, had not managed to convince the judges of his parental suitability.
+The Court found that the mother, despite her fragilities, still had a negative influence on her daughter's upbringing.

 The judge must adhere to the fundamental criterion represented by the exclusive moral and material interest of the offspring.

-The Court of Cassation accepted A.A.'s appeal, emphasizing that the Court of Appeal did not adequately consider the reasons for the conflict between the parents.
-It emerged that the mother had never accepted the father's choice to cooperate with justice, fostering a climate of hostility that negatively affects the daughter.
-The Court reiterated that it is essential to assess parental capacity based on a prognostic judgment, considering not only past actions but also the current living conditions of the parents.
+The Court of Cassation upheld the appeal of A.A., emphasizing that the Court of Appeal had not adequately considered the reasons for the conflict between the parents.
+It emerged that the mother had never accepted the father's choice to cooperate with justice, fostering a climate of hostility that negatively affected their daughter.
+The Court reiterated that it is essential to assess parental capacity based on a prognostic judgment, considering not only past actions but also the parents' current living conditions.

 • The principle of co-parenting must be guaranteed.

-• Relationships between parents and minors must be assessed objectively.
+• The relationships between parents and the minor must be assessed objectively.

 • The improvement of A.A.'s living conditions requires a reassessment of the situation.